Temporary Rental Versus Long-term Rental Contracts

 Why are there now more temporary rentals than long-term rentals?

-The rent for long-term contracts can only increase once a year in line with inflation.
-As inflation has been high over the last few years, the Government placed a cap of 2% on this increase in 2023, and 3% in 2024.
-So a temporary rental contract also allows the owners to keep up with the increasing market prices by being able to increase the rent more often.
+The rent for long-term contracts can only increase once a year and is tied to an index.
+So a temporary rental contract also allows the owners to keep up with the increasing market prices.

-Properties rented under a temporary rental contract are fully furnished and equipped, they often include bed linen too and internet is connected and included in the rent usually.
+Properties rented under a temporary rental contract are normally fully furnished and equipped, and can include bed linen too.
+Often internet is connected and included in the rent.
 The utilities are a set price per month, and calculated on how many people will be living in the property.
 If you overpay you’re refunded the balance, and if you use more utilities than is covered by the monthly price, you have to pay the difference at the end of the rental.

 Long-term rental properties can be furnished or unfurnished.
 The furnished properties have the basic furniture included, but not the additional accessories such as lamps, bed linen, rugs, etc. Utility contracts have to be switched to the tenant’s name and paid directly by them to the utility companies.

 The benefits to you as a tenant are much better with a long-term rental contract.
 You can stay for up to five years, and sometimes up to seven years.
-The rent can only go up in line with inflation once a year.
-You do however, need an NIE, a Spanish bank account and proof of income – which is ideally a Spanish work contract.
+The rent can only go up in line with an index once a year.
+You do however, need an NIE, a Spanish bank account and proof of income (which is ideally a Spanish work contract).

 So, there are pros and cons to both types of rental.
 If you plan to stay in Barcelona, or anywhere in Spain for that matter, for more than one year, it’s best to try to find a long-term rental.
 However, in Barcelona, that is becoming increasingly difficult.